1951 Belgian Grand Prix

 2007 United States Grand Prix

-F1’s final race on the Indianapolis road course was won by Lewis Hamilton following a tough battle with teammate Fernando Alonso.
+F1’s final race to date on the Indianapolis road course was won by Lewis Hamilton following a tough battle with teammate Fernando Alonso.
 In the middle of the race Hamilton got slightly held up by a backmarker, allowing Alonso to draw alongside on the pit straight, but Hamilton was just about to hold his teammate off.
-As Felipe Massa and Kimi Raikkonen finished a distant sixth, a young Sebastian Vettel - subbing for the injured Robert Kubica - scored a point for BMW-Sauber on his F1 debut.
+As Felipe Massa and Kimi Raikkonen finished third and fourth, a young Sebastian Vettel - subbing for the injured Robert Kubica - scored a point for BMW-Sauber on his F1 debut.

 Adrian Campos (born 1960) made his F1 debut with Minardi in 1987 but only made it to the finish of one race, finishing 14th in the Spanish GP.
 The following year he struggled and after three consecutive failures to qualify was replaced by Pierluigi Martini just five races into the season.
 Later, he started his own race team which had success in junior series and gained a place on the F1 grid for 2010.
 However, before the season had even started, the team hit financial trouble and was restructured and renamed as HRT.